bids-standard/bids-specification/CONTRIBUTING.md

   to some readers and try to replace them by common English equivalents such as `"for example"`, `"that is"`, `"and so on"`.

+The BIDS specification is written in American English.

 #### Soft rules

 We follow certain "soft rules" in the way we format the specification in Markdown.